 In Wu Xia, Donnie Yen plays a seemingly shy peasant in a small village in Southwestern China whose past comes to haunt him as he and his family become the targets of a clan of ruthless bandits intrigued by the existence of this reluctant warrior.
 In Chinese cinema, drama tales built around martial arts feuds are a classic tradition, like the American western.
 Wu Xia’s star and action director, Yen and acclaimed director Peter Chan (Warlords) reinvent the glory of Hong Kong martial arts cinema from the ‘60s and ‘70s, boasting sharp production design and locations that bring to life a rural town in 1917 China that one wishes still existed today.
-Chan’s casting of iconic Shaw Brothers kung fu stars including the legendary Jimmy Wang Yu (The One-Armed Swordsman) as the leader of the bandits is truly inspired.
+Chan’s casting of iconic Shaw Brothers kung fu stars including the legendary Jimmy Wang Yu of The One-Armed Swordsman (1967) as the leader of the bandits is truly inspired.
 An Official Selection at the 2011 Cannes International Film Festival.
 (In Chinese with English subtitles)